 Proof of Proposition 5.10.
 Let V be the amenable radical of G° .
-Since G is of general type, V is compact by Lemma 5.2.
-Moreover the quotient $S = G^{\circ}/V$ is semisimple with trivial center and no compact factor.
-A first application of Lemma 5.11 implies that either S = 1 (in which case we are done) or S is noncompact simple with trivial center, as we now suppose.
-Let P/V be a maximal parabolic subgroup in S/V ("parabolic" is here in the sense of algebraic/Lie groups).
-If S has rank at least two, then P is non-amenable, hence its action on X is of general type, but P has a noncompact amenable radical, contradiction.
-So S is of rank one.
-Let $\phi : G \rightarrow \text{Aut}(S)$ be induced by the action by conjugation and W its kernel.
-Then $V \subset W$ and φ induces a topological isomorphism from S to $\text{Aut}(S)^\circ$.
-It follows that G/W is isomorphic to either S or Aut(S), as desired.
-It remains to check that W is compact: this follows from a second application of Lemma 5.11, because W is the centralizer modulo the compact normal subgroup V of the non-amenable closed subgroup G°.
+Since G is of general type, V is compact and G° is either compact (in which case we are done) or of general type by Lemma 5.2.
+Moreover the quotient $S = G^{\circ}/V$ is noncompact semisimple with trivial center and no compact factor.
+A first application of Lemma 5.11 implies that S is noncompact simple with trivial center.
+Let P/V be a maximal parabolic subgroup in S ("parabolic" is here in the sense of algebraic/Lie groups).
+Since the normal subgroup G° is not compact, it is of general type and hence its cocompact subgroup P is nonelementary and thus either focal or of general type.
+Since P has a noncompact amenable radical, the second case is excluded, and hence P is focal, thus amenable, and in turn it follows that G has rank one.
+Let $\phi: G \to \operatorname{Aut}(S)$ be induced by the action by conjugation and W its kernel.
+Then $V \subset W$ and φ induces a topological isomorphism from S to $\operatorname{Aut}(S)^{\circ}$.

+The kernel W is compact: this follows from a second application of Lemma 5.11, because W is the centralizer modulo the compact normal subgroup V of the closed subgroup G° , which is of general type.
 Thus G/W is isomorphic to an open subgroup of Aut(S).